FAQs

 CLERGY TILT: The burden of ego.
 The lift of humility.

-It does sound like a catchy title for a book!
+It does sound like a catchy book title!
 I won’t rule it out, but I don’t have any plans currently to turn this research into a book.
 I have other research projects that I want to focus on.
+There is a chance I may publish a peer-reviewed scholarly article based on the research, but we will have to wait and see.